dj1ch/dj1ch/README.md

 # [Click here for my portfolio!](https://dj1ch.github.io)

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).
+I'm pretty active, so feel free to reach put to me whenever possible.

 ## Projects I am working on...
 I don't maintain all of these at the same time, but I always make time for at least one of these projects.
 Feel free to contact me if you want help on a project like one of these!
 I am able to code in multiple coding langauges.